MartoEporedia/swiss-tournament/README.md

-Here’s a sample README.md file for your tournament simulator project:

 # Tournament Simulator

 A PyQt5-based application to simulate a Swiss-style tournament.
 The application allows users to generate team pairings based on similar scores, simulate match results, and view categorized standings.
 The tournament simulation includes probability-based match outcomes for added realism.